GudaDharani/GudaDharani/README.md

 - 👋 Hi, I’m @GudaDharani
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Data Science
 - 🌱 I’m currently learning about chatbots
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 GudaDharani/GudaDharani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.